-Exercises, crutches, support belts and painkillers etc, can help relieve some of the symptoms but do not address the underlying cause of your pain.
-Often pain prevents muscles from working, so regardless of how much you exercise, your muscles are unlikely to function correctly.
-However, once your pelvic joints and muscles are treated with manual therapy, and move more freely (normally), and pain has reduced, exercise can be very helpful to strengthen the muscles supporting your pelvis.
-Please see our Exercise and PGP page for more information.
+Exercises, mobility aids and pain relieving medication can help you to manage some of the symptoms of PGP but they do not address the underlying cause of your pain, your pelvic joint dysfunction.
+Often a lot of pain prevents muscles from working properly, so regardless of how much you exercise, your muscles are unlikely to function correctly.
+However, once your pelvic joints and muscles are treated with manual therapy, and move more freely (normally), and pain has reduced, exercises are important to help to strengthen the muscles supporting your pelvis, and mobility aids and pain relief can help to manage symptoms between treatments.

 - You can ask your GP or midwife to be referred to an experienced physiotherapist who has undertaken extra training to learn to treat PGP.
 This may be an outpatient or musculoskeletal physiotherapist, or a women’s health physiotherapist at your local hospital or health centre.
 It is important to find a physiotherapist with experience in treating PGP with manual or ‘hands-on’ techniques.
 It is also important not to give up if the first physiotherapist you see does not help you.
 It can often take persistence to find someone who knows how to treat PGP effectively.
 To assist you with this, you could refer your GP, midwife and physiotherapist to the Pelvic Partnership ‘Stickmum’ leaflet and the national guidelines for PGP is also useful to provide a summary of information about the best practice for treatment of PGP.